daniel-mawioo/Ello-fullstack-take-home-test/readme.md

 4. **Folder Structure**:
    - The folder structure for both the backend and frontend is outlined to help understand the project organization.

-With this detailed README, anyone should be able to understand the project setup, functionality, and best practices followed.

 ```